jasp-stats/jasp-desktop/Resources/Help/analyses/bayesianplanning.md

 - Medium: 60%
 - Low: 50%

+When both risk assessments are set to High (100%) the audit risk model is not used to adjust the detection risk.

 ### Expected errors:
-- Absolute: Enter your expected errors as a monetary value (e.g., $1.000 in a total balance of $1.000.000)
+- Absolute: Enter your expected errors as a monetary value (e.g., $1.000 in a total balance of $1.000.000).
-- Relative: Enter your expected errors as a percentage relative to the total size of the selection
+- Relative: Enter your expected errors as a percentage relative to the total size of the selection.

 ### Explanatory text:
-- Enables explanatory text throughout the workflow to help you interpret the statistical results and procedure
+- Enables explanatory text throughout the workflow to help you interpret the statistical results and procedure.

 ### Planning distribution:
-- Beta: The beta distribution for broken taints (de Swart, Wille & Majoor, 2013)
+- Beta: The beta distribution for broken taints (de Swart, Wille & Majoor, 2013).
-- Beta-binomial: The finite population beta-binomial distribution for complete taints (Dyer & Pierce, 2993)
+- Beta-binomial: The finite population beta-binomial distribution for complete taints (Dyer & Pierce, 2993).

 ----